gijsmaas82/tech-assignment-foleon/README.md

 ### Pagination

-Under the pictures you can select a new page and a new query is made to the Flickr Api with the correct page number.
+Under the pictures you can select a new page and a new query is made to the Flickr Api with the correct page number and the same searchtag from the redux-store.
 It also displays the number of pages.